Harold-Sadca/Meal-Roulette-/README.md

 Run `npm i` on both client and server folder.

-Run `npm run seeds` on the client folder to populate with mock data.
+Run `npm run seeds` on the server folder to populate with mock data.

 Run `npm start` on the client folder and `nodemon index.js` on the server folder.